nics-tw/petsard/doc_site/content/docs/api/adapter.md

 - **Data flow**: Standardized data passing between pipeline stages

 ### 4. Modularity
-- **Separation of concerns**: Each operator handles one specific functionality
+- **Separation of concerns**: Each adapter handles one specific functionality
-- **Extensibility**: Easy to add new operators for new modules
+- **Extensibility**: Easy to add new adapters for new modules

-The Operator system provides the foundation for PETsARD's modular pipeline architecture, ensuring consistent and reliable execution across all data processing stages.
+The Adapter system provides the foundation for PETsARD's modular pipeline architecture, ensuring consistent and reliable execution across all data processing stages.